Frequently Asked Questions

 People with ichthyosis lead normal, productive lives.
 The severity of their skin condition, however, can sometimes lead to psychological symptoms as individuals work to cope with the appearance of their skin and other problems associated with their type of ichthyosis.
 In addition to the medical complications, patients with ichthyosis may be subjected to psychological issues including feelings of isolation, low self-esteem, and depression.

 The Support Network is a place to come together and support each other through the sharing of knowledge, experience, and advice.
 It is our hope that all who join this caring community will find comfort in knowing that you are not alone on your journey.

 Why is attending a patient support forum or national conference important?

-Patient Support Forums and national conferences are an excellent way to connect those searching for information and support in living with ichthyosis with each other.
+One day meetings and national conferences are an excellent way to connect those searching for information and support in living with ichthyosis with each other.
 Affected individuals sometimes feel isolated and rarely have the opportunity to meet other affected people.
 The meetings and conference provide members with important connections with others who have experience living with ichthyosis, and to share their feelings with others who understand their condition.